syfantid/CC-Labs-Solutions/Lab-2/README.md

 ### Task 2.1.2: Remove Punctuation
 This task solely handles simple text tokenization and punctuation removal and does not deal with stop words.
+The code to produce the following results can be found in file WordCountTensorFlow_2.py.

 #### Console Output - 10 Most Common Words
 [('the', 1444), ('of', 586), ('to', 531), ('in', 506), ('a', 481), ('and', 346), ('is', 289), ('we', 279), ('that', 275), ('this', 268)]